WalkerWang000/AIPI-530-Final-Project/README.md

 * What are the pros and cons of reinforcement learning? <br/>
 * When should we consider applying reinforcement learning and when should not? <br/>
 * What's the difference between supervised learning and reinforcement learning? <br/>
-* What is offline reinforcement learning?
-What are the pros and cons of offline reinforcement learning? <br/>
+* What is offline reinforcement learning? <br/>
+* What are the pros and cons of offline reinforcement learning? <br/>
-* When should we consider applying offline reinforcement learning and when should not? <br/>
-* An example of offline reinforcement learning in the real-world <br/>

 ## Installation
 1. **Clone this repository** : ```https://github.com/WalkerWang000/AIPI-530-Final-Project```